Zinfandel: Relationship to Primitivo, Crljenak Kaštelanski, and Kratošija

-Zinfandel was long considered "America's vine and wine," but when University of California, Davis (UCD) professor Austin Goheen visited Italy in 1967, he noticed how the wine made from Primitivo reminded him of Zinfandel.
+Zinfandel was long considered "America's vine and wine", but when University of California, Davis (UCD) professor Austin Goheen visited Italy in 1967, he noticed how the wine made from Primitivo reminded him of Zinfandel.
 Others also made the connection about that time.
 Primitivo was brought to California in 1968, and ampelographers declared it identical to Zinfandel in 1972.
 The first wine made from these California vines in 1975 also seemed identical to Zinfandel.
 In 1975, Ph.D. student Wade Wolfe showed that the two varieties had identical isozyme fingerprints.

+An earlier line of research on Zinfandel can be found in Ulićević (1959) Ulićević identified through ampelographic analysis that Zinfandel, which he described as the oldest and most widely represented Californian variety, is identical with the Montenegrin variety Kratošija and probably originated in this region, from which it was introduced to the United States by Montenegrin emigrants.
+He stated that Kratošija is the main and probably the oldest Montenegrin variety.
+It is dominant in all vineyards older than 60–70 years.
+It represented about 90% of grapevine assortments in the Montenegrin viticultural areas of the Skadar lake region and was even more present in the coastal area.

+Even earlier, the Dalmatian ampelographer Bulić (1949) described Kratošija, also under the synonyms "Gartošija", "Grakošija" and "Kratkošija", in nine municipalities of the Montenegrin coast: Budva, Grbalj, Luštica, Krtole, Kotor, Paštrovići, Prčanj, Tivat and Herceg Novi.
+Bulić also stated that this variety was only rarely found in Dalmatia and had most likely spread there from Montenegro.
+By 2001, only about twenty surviving vines of Crljenak Kaštelanski had been identified in Dalmatia.

-Dr. Lamberti of Bari had suggested to Goheen in 1976 that Primitivo might be the Croatian variety Plavac Mali.
-By 1982, Goheen had confirmed that they were similar but not identical, probably by isozyme analysis.
-Some Croatians, however, became convinced that Plavac Mali was the same as Zinfandel, among them Croatian-born winemaker Mike Grgich.
-In 1991 Grgich and other producers came together as the Zinfandel Advocates and Producers (ZAP) with the objectives of promoting the varietal and wine and supporting scientific research on Zinfandel.
-With this support, UCD professor Carole Meredith went to Croatia and collected over 150 samples of Plavac Mali throughout Dalmatia, in collaboration with the University of Zagreb.
+Dr. Lamberti of Bari had suggested to Goheen in 1976 that Primitivo might be the Croatian variety Plavac Mali By 1982, Goheen had confirmed that they were similar but not identical, probably by isozyme analysis.

 In 1993, Meredith used a DNA fingerprinting technique to confirm that Primitivo and Zinfandel were clones of the same variety.
-Comparative field trials have found that "Primitivo selections were generally superior to those of Zinfandel, having earlier fruit maturity, similar or higher yield, and similar or lower bunch rot susceptibility."
-This is consistent with the theory that Primitivo was selected as an early-ripening clone of a Croatian grape.
+Comparative field trials have found that "Primitivo selections were generally superior to those of Zinfandel, having earlier fruit maturity, similar or higher yield, and similar or lower bunch rot susceptibility.".

 By 1998, Meredith's team realized that Plavac Mali was not Zinfandel, but that one was the parent of the other.
 In 2000 they discovered that Primitivo/Zinfandel was one parent of Plavac Mali.
 The other parent of Plavac Mali was determined by Ivan Pejić and Edi Maletić (University of Zagreb) to be Dobričić, an ancient variety from the Adriatic island of Šolta.